Fishing lodge transfer to Lake Babine Nation underway - Burns Lake Lakes District News

 The first such parcel to be transferred is the Fort Babine Lodge, originally under the control of a Lake Babine Nation member, along with its buildings and other improvements.

-“Some of these steps include making the request to the province for transfer of a parcel, choosing a designated corporate entity to hold the lands, and determining how survey costs will be covered,” it states and once the transfer begins it can take a year or two to be completed.
+“Some of these steps include making the request to the province for transfer of a parcel, choosing a designated corporate entity to hold the lands, and determining how survey costs will be covered,” the Province says, and once the transfer begins it can take a year or two to be completed.

 “Under the agreement the transfer of some specific parcels has to happen before other specific parcels can be transferred,” the ministry added.